auralia/node-nstg/README.md

 [![npm version](https://badge.fury.io/js/nstg.svg)](https://badge.fury.io/js/nstg)

-nstg is a free and open source library that allows Node.js applications to easily send telegrams to a list of recipients defined using a powerful query language called Telegram Recipient Language.
+nstg is a free and open source library that allows Node.js applications to easily send telegrams to a list of NationStates nations defined using a powerful query language called Telegram Recipient Language.

 nstg features the following: